 Rocky: Absolutely.
 We’re not trading on-line as such, so we just prefer to keep it simple and give customers that personal experience like when you’re young and you come into a record store for the first time.
 It’s exciting for them.

-Grant: So what do customers ask you for most of all genre wise.
+Grant: What do customers ask you for most of all, genre-wise.

 Rocky: There’s no set genre at all.
-We used to, we thought when we opened the shop the seventies, sixties, rhythm and blues, reggae, stuff like that, and the old hard rock.
-I didn’t give a thought about Punk but it’s very popular.
-New Wave is very popular, but you can’t tell when somebody comes in, you can’t tell what their interest is.
-Like this guy this morning right?
-With the pink Mohawk.
-He wasn’t even interested in the Punk records, just Classic Rock.
-That’s the image he gave.
+I didn’t give a thought about punk but it’s very popular.
+New wave is very popular, but you can’t tell when somebody comes in, you can’t tell what their interest is.
+Like this guy this morning with the pink mohawk, he wasn’t even interested in the punk records, just classic rock.

 Rocky: I can relate to that and interacting with the sellers and buyers.

-Rocky: Yeah and like you Grant, I mean people start talking about music in here and it’s great.
+Rocky: Yeah, when people start talking about music in here it’s great.